 This castle, honestly, was a dream come true!
-It was like traveling through time and I’d never expected to come across such a gem on my road trip through Romania.
+It was like traveling through time and I’d never expected to come across such a gem on my road trip in Romania.
 It was well worth the detour on our trip, but one that I’d take again and again and again.

 By Viktoria from Chronic Wanderlust